 In a previous post I wrote about my Image Factory PowerShell script for MDT.
 This post is about a script derived from that which I setup to test my images and my deployment task sequences.
 Since this script is only an edit of the previous one I don’t intend to release it “officially” on the TechNet Gallery or the PowerShell Gallery.
 To explain succinctly what this script does, it turns Task Sequences into Virtual Machines.

-Automate Creation of WIM Files Image Factory Utility can also be downloaded from: The Microsoft PowerShell Gallery GitHub A demonstration video is available on my YouTube channel.
-Please consider supporting my work: Sign up using Patreon.
-Support with a one-time payment using PayPal.
-If you’d like to get in touch with me please leave a comment, send me a tweet or DM, or send me a message via my contact form.
+Automate Creation of WIM Files For full change log and more information, visit my site.
+Image Factory Utility is available from: GitHub The Microsoft PowerShell Gallery Please consider supporting my work: Sign up using Patreon.
+Support with a one-time donation using PayPal.
+If you’d like to contact me, please leave a comment, send me a tweet or DM, or you can join my Discord server. -Mike

 UPDATE: This post is old and intended as a walk through on how my original script was put together for those wishing to learn PowerShell.
 For the finished, up-to-date script please check out this post and you can download the script from my Microsoft TechNet profile.
 Recently I’ve been looking into automating my image build process further using PowerShell to create an Image Factory of sorts.
 There are other similar scripts that I’ve found online, but I like the relatively simple and straightforward method I’ve developed below.